-Subarea plans are developed in order to implement the goals and planning concepts identified in the Lincoln-Lancaster Comprehensive Plan and Transportation Plan.
-Studies prepared as part of this effort identify future land use and transportation relationships as applied to the Comprehensive Plan.
+Subarea plans are developed in order to implement the goals and planning concepts identified in the 2040 Long Range Transportation Plan.
+Studies prepared as part of this effort identify future land use and transportation relationships and coordinated with the Lincoln and Lancaster County Comprehensive Plans.

-- The 2030 Lincoln-Lancaster Comprehensive Plan and Transportation Plan was completed and approved by the City of Lincoln and Lancaster County on November 16, 2006 and endorsed by the Lincoln MPO Officials on January 4, 2007. - MPO staff support to the state, county, city and other agencies in subarea and corridor studies. - Staff support for the I-80 Corridor Study and Partnerships planning activity in the investigation of the opportunities in the areas adjacent to the Interstate 80 corridor. - MPO Technical and Transportation Planning support in the I-80 & NW 48th Street Interchange Justification (IJR) Study.
+- The 2040 Long-Range Transportation Plan was completed and adopted by the Lincoln MPO Officials on December 1, 2011. - staff support to the state, county, city and other agencies in subarea and corridor studies. - Technical and Transportation Planning support in the I-80 & NW 48th Street Interchange Justification (IJR) Study. - Project support for engineering and transportation planning studies.